GiovanniStephens/cardinality-constrained-optimisation/README.md

 - [x] Forecast variance for each ETF using AR-GARCH models.
 - [x] Update the optimisation algorithm to use the forecasted returns and variances.
 - [x] Since I will be using historical and forecast variances and returns, I would like to be able to compare the historical estimates vs. the forecasted estimates.
 As a result, the optimisation will need a toggle to go back and forth between the two.
+- [ ] Validate whether I can just update the diagonal elements of a variance-covariance matrix with forecast variances.
+- [ ] If I cannot just update the diagonal elements of a variance-covariance matrix with forecast variances, I will need to forecast covariances.
 - [ ] Run the backtest with another group of portfolios optimised using the forecasted returns and variances.